tonynorte/mongo-express-jade-async/README.md

 ##Instructions

-Using the command promt digit this command: "npm install" to install all dependencies in the package.json, then use this path once you have installed the mongodb:
+Using the command promt and introduce this command: "npm install" to install all dependencies in the package.json, then use this path once you have installed the mongodb:

   "C:\Program Files\MongoDB\Server\3.2\bin"